 FIRST FLOOR

-- Bedroom 3: First Master with Double bed, AC, en suite bathroom, dressing room and private veranda
+- Bedroom 3: Double bed, AC, en suite bathroom with freestanding bathtub and separate shower.

-- Bedroom 5: Second Master with Double bed, AC, en suite bathroom with shower (down 8 steps)
+- Bedroom 5: Double bed, AC, en suite bathroom with shower (down 8 steps).

-- Bedroom 6: Third Master with Double bed, AC, en suite bathroom with bath and hand-held shower
+- Bedroom 6: Double bed, AC, en suite bathroom with shower.

-Bedrooms 3, 4 and 5 share a balcony which has a very low (approx. 30cm) wall.
+Three of the bedrooms have access to a terrace which has a very low (approx. 30cm) wall.

 WHY WE LIKE IT: This charming villa is set in a dramatic yet peaceful rural setting, with the hustle and bustle of Pollenca just a short drive away.